 1. Define Ideal Customer Profile to Know What’s a Ten:

 As already discussed earlier in this blog, account scoring begins with defining an ICP.
 It’s the ICP’s definition that’ll accurately determine the success of the account scoring method.
-And if setting the ICP fails, the scoring of the accounts will move in the wrong direction.
+And if setting the ICP fails, the scoring of the accounts on your b2b lead lists and b2b email list or for the leads generated from b2b lead generation services will move in the wrong direction.
 It’s quite similar to trying to find photos of lions on a search engine by typing “llama” in the search bar.

 Now, if scoring is from zero to ten and perfect ten would be = ICP.